 Invasions of non-native species have significantly increased in recent decades, posing serious environmental challenges globally and putting pressure on both natural and managed ecosystems.
 Invasive species contribute to the homogenization of urban plant communities, especially in areas with high human disturbance.
 They have extensive socioeconomic and ecological impacts and threaten public health and urban ecosystem stability (Álvarez-Martínez et al., 2026a).

 Urban regions, with ongoing development and fragmented landscapes, create ideal conditions for invasives to thrive.
 Species like Ambrosia artemisiifolia can disrupt neighboring vegetation and harm native biodiversity, agriculture, and livestock (Strategy for Managing Invasive Species in Africa, 2020).
 Factors influencing the spread of invasive species include their proximity to source populations and environmental disturbances.
-Increased propagule pressure defined by the number of introduced individuals enhances invasion success (Paris-Mensah et al., 2025).
+Increased propagule pressure, defined by the number of introduced individuals, enhances invasion success (Paris-Mensah et al., 2025).

 Despite progress in invasion ecology, the mechanisms behind the establishment of invasive plants remain unclear, highlighting the need for further research.
 A comprehensive global synthesis of the impacts of invasive species on biodiversity is still lacking.
 The loss of keystone species and ecological interactions destabilizes ecosystem resilience (Cheuk & Fischer, 2021).
 Invasion ecology now draws from multiple disciplines to address these challenges.
 Increased globalization has led to the majority of ecosystems being affected by invasive species, which can dominate biomes and harm essential ecosystem services.
 While some alien species can benefit agriculture, their unchecked spread threatens long-term sustainability, particularly in vulnerable areas (Bacher et al., 2025).